Applications for post graduate funding should state clearly but briefly:

 What happens next?

-- The closing date for submissions is now 31st October each year for PhDs commencing in September of the following year
+- The closing date for submissions is now flexible but normally 30th November each year for PhDs commencing in September of the following year

 - The Perry Foundation Grants Committee evaluates the applications and selects a shortlist.